 Only have 15-minutes to walk?
 No problem!
-You can maximize the 15 minutes you have with this 15-minute walking workout.
-This workout uses interval training to vary the speed of your walk so you can get the benefits of fast walking without needing to walk fast the entire time.
+Maximize your calories burned and steps taken in the time you have with this 15-minute walking workout.
+You’ll be using interval training to vary the speed of your walk so you can get the benefits of faster walking while giving yourself time to rest and recover.

 An interval-based walking workout like this one lets you get more steps in less time, making it easier to fit in your schedule.
-Short walks can be just as beneficial as longer walks and can make it easier to get your minimum recommended 30 minutes of daily walking in.
+Taking several short walks makes it easier to get in your minimum recommended 30 minutes of daily walking, while giving you the same benefits as one longer walk.
 You can adjust the length of this walking workout based on the time you have available.
 Simply add or subtract intervals as necessary – but make sure not to skip the warmup or cooldown to avoid injury.
 Now, on to the workout!

+This 15- minute walking workout uses interval training to get more intense and give you a faster overall pace.
 Interval training is a form of exercise where you mix short periods of more intense exercise with rest periods where your body can recover.
-Interval training allows you to burn more calories and get more intense in short time windows.
+You’ll burn more calories and get more intense in a shorter time.
 You’ll get much of the benefits of intense walking without the stress of being super intense for long periods of time.
 Intervals are no magic bullet, however.
-You’ll burn more calories than a regular walk but intervals may need to be paired with a healthy lifestyle to reach your fitness goals.
+We should note that you may need to also eat better to reach your fitness goals.

 During each fast walking interval, try to push yourself but stay within reason and stay safe!
 If you’re a beginning walker or simply aren’t feeling it that day, feel free to reduce the duration of your fast walking intervals and increase the duration of your moderate walking intervals.
 You can also skip a fast walking interval if you’re feeling tired to get a double rest period.
 Of course, if you’re able you can try to work your way up to hitting all of the fast intervals for maximum benefits!